 No, it does not.

 Intelligent Alert Grouping only looks at alerts from a single service.
 If you want alerts from different services to be grouped, you may need to reconfigure your service so that all related alerts are sent to the same service.
-For best practices, please see our Service Configuration Guide.
 If responders would like more context on incidents happening across other services, please read our article on the Related Incidents feature.

-There are three main reasons the Intelligent Alert Grouping algorithm did not group alerts that were on the same service:
+There are three main reasons the Intelligent Alert Grouping algorithm may not have grouped alerts on the same service:

 - The incoming alert data was not similar enough to desired alerts or was more similar to the alerts it was grouped with.